 The success of a business is linked to the efficiency of its supply chain.
 The aim of this course unit is to facilitate students with the knowledge and skills of designing, planning and operating supply chains and guiding them to make sound Supply Chain Management (SCM) choices.
-Hence, this course unit provides a complete overview of how to integrate inbound and outbound SCM related activities in a way to maximize customer satisfaction through increased responsiveness while maximizing the supply chain strategy, distribution network designing, material requirement planning, lean supply chains, and technology in SCM.
+Hence, this course unit provides a complete overview of how to integrate inbound and outbound SCM related activities in a way to maximize customer satisfaction through increased responsiveness while maximizing the supply chain efficiency.
+This course covers major areas of SCM such as; supply chain strategy, distribution network designing, material requirement planning, lean supply chains, and technology in SCM.